 Along the way I have developed expertise in establishing entrepreneurial behavior, culture, mindset, and structure for existing corporations/organizations with over 20 years’ experience applying these skills in corporate and academic environments as an entrepreneur and consultant.
 When I am not teaching, I work with corporations and non-profits to help them create new markets through value proposition design, customer experience mapping, and business model evolution.”

-Dr. Kate Walsh was named the seventh dean and E.M.
-Statler Professor of the School of Hotel Administration on June 16, 2017.
-She served as interim dean and E.M.
-Statler Professor for one year beginning July 1, 2016, the first day of operations for the Cornell SC Johnson College of Business.
-A professor of management, she has been a member of the school’s faculty since 2000.
-Dean Walsh received her Ph.D. from the Carroll School of Management at Boston College and her MPS degree from Cornell’s School of Hotel Administration.
-She holds a Bachelor of Science in accounting from Fairfield University.
+Kate Walsh is Dean of the Cornell Nolan School of Hotel Administration and E. M. Statler Professor.
+A professor of management, Dean Walsh has been a member of the Hotel School’s faculty since 2000.
+She received her Ph.D. from the Carroll School of Management at Boston College and her MPS degree from Cornell’s School of Hotel Administration.
+She holds a Bachelor of Science degree in Accounting from Fairfield University.

-J. Bruce Tracey is a Professor of Management at Cornell University’s School of Hotel Administration.
-Professor Tracey has taught courses in human resources management for undergraduate, graduate, and professional audiences throughout North America, Europe, the Middle East, Africa, and Asia, winning several awards for his efforts.
-He has conducted research on a wide range of strategic and operational-level HR topics, including the roles and relevance of HR flexibility, the impact of training initiatives on individual and firm performance, employee turnover, employment law, and leadership.
 Professor Tracey has presented his work at numerous regional, national, and international conferences, and his research has been published in many of the top-tier discipline and applied outlets, including the Journal of Applied Psychology, Personnel Psychology, Journal of Management, Organizational Research Methods, Cornell Hospitality Quarterly, and the University of Pennsylvania Journal of Labor and Employment Law.
 Professor Tracey’s sponsors for research and consulting include Four Seasons Hotels and Resorts, Hilton Worldwide, Marriott International, Mövenpick Hotels and Resorts, Wynn Resorts, Hillstone Restaurant Group, and Uno Chicago Grill, and he has been cited in the New York Times, USA Today, Fast Company, and the Orlando Sentinel, among other popular press outlets.

 Pamela Moulton is an Associate Professor of Finance at Cornell’s School of Hotel Administration.
 Her teaching and research interests include financial markets and market microstructure, with a special interest in the role of investors.
 Her current research focuses on the impact of high-frequency trading on stock performance, the role of designated and voluntary market makers in stock liquidity, and detecting fraud in financial statements.
 Professor Moulton’s research has been published in several of the leading finance and accounting journals, including the Journal of Finance, the Journal of Financial Economics, the Journal of Accounting and Economics, and the Journal of Financial and Quantitative Analysis.
 Prior to her academic career, Professor Moulton worked in fixed-income research for more than a dozen years at various Wall Street investment banks, including Deutsche Bank, where she was a managing director and global co-head of relative value research.
 From 2003 to 2006, she was a managing director and senior economist at the New York Stock Exchange, where she focused on equity market microstructure research.
 A chartered financial analyst (CFA), Professor Moulton earned her B.S. in economics at the Wharton School of the University of Pennsylvania and her Ph.D. in finance and MPhil from the Columbia University Graduate School of Business.
 She was previously on the faculty of the Graduate School of Business Administration at Fordham University.

-Chris Anderson is a professor at the Cornell School of Hotel Administration.
+Chris Anderson is a professor at the Cornell Nolan School of Hotel Administration.
 Prior to his appointment in 2006, he was on the faculty at the Ivey School of Business in London, Ontario, Canada.
 Professor Anderson’s main research focus is on revenue management and service pricing.
 He actively works in the application and development of revenue management across numerous industry types, including hotels, airlines, and rental car and tour companies, as well as numerous consumer packaged goods and financial services firms.
 Professor Anderson’s research has been funded by numerous governmental agencies and industrial partners.
 He serves on the editorial board of the Journal of Revenue and Pricing Management and is the regional editor for the International Journal of Revenue Management.
-At the School of Hotel Administration, Professor Anderson teaches courses in revenue management and service operations management.
+At the Nolan School of Hotel Administration, Professor Anderson teaches courses in revenue management and service operations management.

-Dr. Carvell has published numerous articles in academic and professional journals including the Financial Analysts Journal, Journal of Portfolio Management, the Harvard Business Review, and the Cornell Quarterly, and is the co-author of In the Shadows of Wall Street.
+Dr. Carvell has published numerous articles in academic and professional journals, including the Financial Analysts Journal, Journal of Portfolio Management, the Harvard Business Review, and the Cornell Quarterly, and he is the co-author of “In the Shadows of Wall Street.”
 His work has been featured in the Wall Street Journal, The New York Times, Forbes, Fortune, Institutional Investor, Financial World, and Leaders.
-He has recently finished a major project designed to identify the determinants of hotel demand for U.S. hotels and another on economic and capital market antecedents of venture capital commitments.
+Dr. Carvell has recently finished a major project designed to identify the determinants of hotel demand for U.S. hotels and another on economic and capital market antecedents of venture capital commitments.
 He is currently working on a project to disaggregate hotel room rates within urban markets and another to determine the risk-return characteristics of hotel room rates in major U.S. markets.
-Dr. Carvell is also involved with evaluating the effectiveness of hotel company business strategies using strategic benchmarking and Economic Value Added analysis.
+Dr. Carvell is also involved with evaluating the effectiveness of hotel company business strategies using strategic benchmarking and economic value-added analysis.

 Dr. Carvell has worked for professional money managers in the area of applied strategy in the equity market and served as a consultant to the Presidential Commission on the 1987 stock market crash.
 His consulting interests include valuation and risk analysis in feasibility studies, hotel debt capacity, strategic benchmarking, and corporate and financial strategy.

 Rob Kwortnik, Associate Professor of Services Marketing, joined Cornell’s faculty after earning his Ph.D. in Business Administration from Temple University in 2003.
 He also earned a B.A. in Journalism from Temple and an MBA from California State University, Northridge.
 Professor Kwortnik’s research focuses on consumer behavior in service contexts, with special attention to service experience management.
 He has published in the Journal of Marketing Research, Journal of Service Research, The International Journal of Research in Marketing, and the Cornell Hospitality Quarterly, among others.
-He has been honored eight times as a Teacher of the Year by students at The Hotel School.
+He has been honored eight times as a Teacher of the Year by students at the School of Hotel Administration.
 Prior to his career in academics, Professor Kwortnik held several professional positions in marketing and was a travel industry consultant.
 He is a recognized expert on the leisure cruise industry.

 Neil Tarallo is a senior lecturer of entrepreneurship at the Cornell School of Hotel Administration.
 He currently serves as the director of the Cornell University Entrepreneurship Bootcamp for Disabled Veterans (EBV), which offers entrepreneurship education to post 9/11 veterans and as the director (interim) of the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship.
 He has also served as the curriculum lead and co-PI for the U.S. Small Business Administration, Office of Veteran Business Development’s boots2business program.